AREZVANI95/Password-Generator/README.md

 # Password-Generator

 ## Description
+Updated Application.
 This Application lets you generate a random password incorporating the 4 elements of Upper, Lower, Numerical, and Special characters. instead of getting a subscription to a random password generator you can use one for free like this one.

 ## Web Link
 [Password-Generator](https://arezvani95.github.io/Password-Generator/)